 The camp was four days long and provides a positive, inclusive and active environment for youngsters aged 10-18 with a physical or sensory impairment.

-A 5-day summer camp for 45 young people aged 8 – 25 years old, living in a family affected by Huntington’s disease.
+We provided a 5-day summer camp for 35 young people, aged 8 – 25 years old, living in a family affected by Huntington’s Disease.

 The camp included a range of daytime and evening activities as well as one-to-one and group sessions with Scottish Huntington’s Association Specialist Youth Advisors, on the issues surrounding Huntington’s disease and being a young carer.

-We provided a 2 week Summer Club, including transport and intensive staffing, for 17 children with complex support needs.
+We provided a 2 week Summer Club, including transport and intensive staffing, for 14 children with complex support needs.
 One tailored week for older and one for younger pupils.

-An activity and play-based club for children unable to access community run schemes due to their high level care needs.
+An activity and play based club for children unable to access community run schemes due to their high level care needs.

 Our project used rugby as a vehicle, through Team Mate Dates to equip young people with additional support need with key life skills and helped with their personal development and giving them confidence to meet new people.

 A big part of Team Mate Dates is the fact that the young people play rugby, train regularly and socialise with a diverse group of people, which contributes to reducing inequalities within the team and the wider community.

 The project promoted integration, social connectedness and activity opportunities that will support future career development and workability by bringing together the different teams that Trust Rugby International have established to date in the West and East of Scotland, Ayrshire Clan, Edinburgh Clan, Glasgow Clan and young people at the transition age (16-20 year old) in Additional Support Needs Schools.
 They became integrated within a mainstream sport and social activity with the potential of future employment.

 We provided a 1 week activity break for 11-14 year olds and two residential weekends for 15-18 year olds who are blind or partially sighted help promote their independence and allow respite for carers.